FastBridge vs Canonical Bridge: Why 7 Days Is Too Long for DeFi

 The Verdict: Speed Wins for Active DeFi Users

 Canonical bridges are trustless infrastructure, and that matters.
-But for anyone actively managing stablecoins across chains, the 7-day withdrawal window is a dealbreaker that no amount of security reassurance can justify.
+But for anyone actively managing crypto across chains, the 7-day withdrawal window is a dealbreaker that no amount of security reassurance can justify.

-FastBridge offers what active DeFi users actually need: fast stablecoin transfers across all major chains, consolidation of fragmented balances in a single transaction, and a user experience that doesn't require a calendar to plan around.
+FastBridge offers what active DeFi users actually need: fast crypto transfers across all 12 supported chains, consolidation of fragmented balances in a single transaction, built-in swaps so you always land in the asset you actually need, and a user experience that doesn't require a calendar to plan around.

 Fast chains deserve fast bridges.
 FastBridge is built for the chains DeFi is moving to.